Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Outbox cleanup interval

-How outbox cleanup is performed is different per persistence implementation.
+How outbox cleanup is performed depends per persistence implementation.
 Most persisters run a cleanup task every minute.
 Depending on the throughput this cleanup interval can be run more often to make a single cleanup operation purge less records per interval.

 ## Persistence